dillonkearns/incrementalelm.com/content/tips/relentless-tiny-habits.md

 ### Tiny Steps That Maintain a Working State

 As you move in the right direction, you want to _build-in and ensure quality at every step_, rather than adding or verifying quality after the fact.
 That means having feedback loops, like tests and foolproof automation.
-You can learn more about some of these processes for building-in quality and reducing friction in my [Continuous Delivery glossary](/glossary/continuous-delivery).
+You can learn more about some of these processes for building-in quality and reducing friction in [[Continuous Delivery]].
 Make smaller steps, and keep things in a working state at each point along the way.

 - Refactor with several small steps that keep your tests (and compiler) green